isomerpages/enterprisesg-switch/_channels-and-agenda/switch-beyond/agenda-day-1.md

 #### SWITCH Beyond: Day 1
 ##### Transforming Industries

 How are companies disrupting the status quo to rebuild sustainably and meeting the planet’s evolving needs?
 Explore how technology can reshape industries beyond the new normal.
-Get exclusive insights on topics like Smart Cities, Circular Economy, Clean Energy, dozens more.
+Get exclusive insights on topics like *Smart Cities, Mobility, Clean Energy, Maritime, Sustainability, Circular Economy, etc...*

-<sub>Hosted by [SGInnovate](https://sginnovate.com/), [ENGIE Factory](https://apac.engiefactory.com/), IEEE, and more.</sub>
+<sub>Hosted by Enterprise Singapore; SGInnovate; Capitland; ENGIE Factory; IEEE; </sub>

 ##### Agenda